SkylerJohnson102020/reading-notes/301/read08.md

 ### HATEOAS

+- URI - Uniform Resource Identifier.

 - HATEOAS - Hypermedia as the Engine of Application State - clients interact with a certain network app whose app servers return information through hypermedia.
 Contains only the info necessary to shift to one atate from another.

-- MIME -
+- MIME - Multipurpose Internet Mail Extensions - extends format of emails messages and supports attachments like audio/video.

 - URI versioning - Adding a version number to the URI for each of the resources.
 This will allow other versions to continue to operate.
 This, however, may complicate HATEOAS.

 - Query string versioning - add a version number of the desired resource using a parameter contained in your query string which will be appended to the HTTP request.
 Has some of the same complications with HATEOAS.

-- Header versioning - use a custom header that indicate the desired version.
+- Header versioning - use a custom header that indicates the desired version.

 - Media type versioning - name the desired format using Accept in the header in the request.